jc-prg/mbox/README.md

   * *exclude directories from scanning:*
     * create a file ".dont-scan" in the directories you want to exclude

-  To create this structure, use the install script:
+  To create this structure, use the install-script:

 ```bash
 $ cd install